 "This is a matter for Pakistan to settle," she said.
 "I don't think it's appropriate for the United States to be in the middle of it. "

-Pakistan's internal conflict adds yet another layer of complication and peril to the U.S.-Pakistani relationship, which the Obama administration insists is still key to defeating the threat posed by Al Qaeda and other terrorist groups.
+Pakistan's internal conflict adds yet another layer of complication and peril to the U.S.-Pakistani relationship, which the Obama administration insists is still key to defeating the threat posed by al-Qaida and other terrorist groups.

 Pakistan also forced the U.S. to vacate Shamsi air base in southwestern Baluchistan province.
-That base had been used to launch missile strikes by American drone aircraft at Al Qaeda and other targets in Pakistan.
+That base had been used to launch missile strikes by American drone aircraft at al-Qaida and other targets in Pakistan.
 After a six-week lull, a CIA drone conducted a strike against militants Tuesday.

 A Pakistani official said Wednesday his government got no advance notice of the latest CIA strike.
 The official, speaking on condition of anonymity to discuss sensitive matters, said the attack risks adding to anti-American sentiment in his country and making it more difficult to resume close cooperation with the U.S.